E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - You value customization and control

-- You want to qualify for EDG/PSG and don't need a fully custom build
+- You want to qualify for government grants

 Choose Custom if:

-- You have substantial revenue and growth ambitions
+- You have substantial revenue and growth plans

-- You need deep integration with existing business systems
+- You need deep integration with existing systems

 - Your business model requires unique features